chiflux/entsoe-client/README.md

 # entsoe-client

-This library provides a simplified API access via Java to spot price data of the ENTSO-E Transparency Platform RESTful API.
+This library provides a simplified API access via Java to day ahead spot price data of the ENTSO-E Transparency Platform RESTful API.

 The spot price data contains the price information that is